 Vivienne and I set off to our local Goodwill Store on the hunt for the perfect glassware and filler to make a fun terrarium (or three), and scored BIG time.
 I could barely contain my excitement as I quickly filled my cart up with the perfect pieces.

-- Goodwill glassware and toy cars
+- Goodwill glassware and toy cars (or use links below)

 - Toy truck